What Are the Most Successful SaaS Pricing Models and What You May Be Doing Wrong

 7. “Roll Your Own”

-Another great SaaS pricing model that can also appeal to customers is the “Roll Your Own” model, where customers have the opportunity to customize their service package.
+One of the great SaaS billing models that can also appeal to customers is the “Roll Your Own” model, where customers have the opportunity to customize their service package.
 This is a strategy used by Hiveage, an online invoicing software.
 In their model, customers have the chance to pick the add-ons that they really need.
 There is a fee for this pro service, but then you get your own bundle.
 According to Hiveage, this pricing model works very well for small companies.

 9. Free, Ad Supported